 Typically, this would be your fifth semester, fall of your junior year.
-Your primary goal is finding an advisor and agreeing on a shared research interest.
+Your primary goal is finding an Honors Thesis Mentor and agreeing on a shared research interest.
 Also, there are some programmatic things to get done:

 - Attend the Junior Honors Workshops hosted by the Associate Director of Research of the UHP, in September and February.